This post includes affiliates. There is no extra charge to you when you purchase. You can read more about my disclosure in the footer.

 The Last of August was the only fiction book I read this month.
 This is the second of the Study in Charlotte trilogy.
 I enjoyed this novel as it focuses on the summer break with Charlotte and August.
 It wasn’t as good as the first book but, once the climax reaches, there is more interest and excitement.
 Like the first book, the author included Charlotte’s point of view, an addition I love.

-I also ordered some novels!
+I also found additional novels!

 - Undaunted: Daring to do what God Calls you to do by Christine Caine